ahmadharis/ahmadharis.github.io/_posts/2020-05-14-Multiple-Environments-Xamarin-Android.md

 ![Root config.json in Visual Studio Solution]({{ page.post-images-base-url }}/default-config.png)

-Go to  the properties of the file and change the build action to EmbeddedResource.
-The benefit of changing the build action to embedded resource is that the file will be embedded in the assembly.
+Go to the properties of the file and set the build action to **EmbeddedResource**.
+The benefit of changing the build action to an embedded resource is that the file will be embedded in the assembly.
 We will not have to figure out the path to the config file once the app is deployed.

 Learn more about [build actions](https://docs.microsoft.com/en-us/visualstudio/ide/build-actions?view=vs-2019).